Allegedly, I’m shielded by a team of professionals around us who meet and collate information to make sure, as a family, our needs are met.

-I did the school run yesterday having woken up on a relatively good morning.
-Here was my first mistake: I was relaxed and behaving like a normal mum.
-I didn’t have my armour on and my emotions were exposed just enough to send me over the edge.
+So, I did the school run yesterday, having woken up on a relatively good morning.
+Here was my first mistake: I was relaxed and behaving like a ‘normal’ mum.

-Yesterday I smiled and passed exchanges with parents en route.
-It had been a relatively good start to the day.
+I smiled and passed exchanges with parents en route.

 Then I found out something that sent me into an unprecedented state of panic.